talosdigital/u-css/src/005-centering/README.md

 $ http-server ./src -p 3000
 ```

-- Using methods for Centering in CSS, create the next items:
+- Using the methods you learned about for Centering in CSS, create the next items:

-1. A container with max width 1200px and centered horizontally.
+1. A container with a max width of 1200px, centered horizontally.
 Use margin property.
 2. A bar with a text centered.
 3. A bar with 4 centered links.
 4. Three centered block level elements with text inside.